 Obviously, the tankless water heater has not tanked installed while the standard one has one.
 The purpose of these tanks, the standard water heaters got is to store the hot water.
 The faucet will then take some of that hot water from the tank, and hot water will run from the faucet you turn the water on.

-The tanks come in different sizes – some can fit 30 gallons while others can fit up to 50 depends on the price – and the water stored within will be used when someone turn on the hot water tap.
+The tanks come in different sizes – some can fit 30 gallons while others can fit up to 50 depends on the price – and the water stored within will be used when someone turns on the hot water tap.
 When the hot water faucet is turned off, the tank will be filled with water again and is again heated to reach the perfect warm temperature.

 For the tankless one, the water is heated on the go.
 That means you turn on the hot water faucet, the water goes through the heater, heated, and is delivered to you.
 Simple and without further complexity.

-Why should and why should not I choose the standard one?
+Why should and why should I not choose the standard one?